alexriss/SpmImageTycoon.jl/README.md

   </tr>
 </table>

+It is best to play around with the app yourself, so [go ahead and install it.](#installation).
+Example data can be found in the [test directory](test/data).

 ## Disclaimer

 _The app should be considered experimental.
 It has undergone limited testing, and while it works for me, I can not guarantee that it will work flawlessly for you aswell.
 It is conceivable that some of the calculations potentially give erroneous results under certain circumstances.
 So please only use the app if you are ok with some surprises._